Dance, Romance and Games of Chance| 13 March, 2020

 Latin America is synonymous with so many wonderful, glamorous and vividly colourful things.
 Whether you are experiencing all the rich flavours, sights and sounds of the atmospheric, and traditional Belén Market in the Peruvian Amazon, or, you are trekking through the Venezuelan jungle in order to reach the iconic and stunning Angel Falls.
 In terms of physical landscape, Latin America is undoubtedly one of THE most epic, beautiful and picturesque parts of the world.

 Indeed, Latin America is the scene of many prime ‘tourist favourite’ locations, each and every one of which holds its own list of real, life enriching merits.
 One of the biggest and most important exports from Latin America however, is it’s rich, vibrant and diverse culture of its many different peoples.
-Latin America is positively oozing with an air of everything sensual.

 From the amorous, hip swaying moves to be found within all of the many forms of Latin dance, to the warm, passionate and fiery nature of the Latin American people, no one can deny how much more exciting the world we live in today is, thanks to the existence of Latin America!